-Later, the composite multi-sub-step implicit algorithms using the non-dissipative trapezoidal rule and more general multi-point backward difference scheme have been constructed and analyzed in the literature \cite{nohBatheTime2019,liNovelFamily2019,rezaiee-pajandMixedMultistep2010,liNovelFamily2020}.
-Besides, other integration algorithms without adopting the trapezoidal rule in the first sub-step have been successfully developed in \cite{dongBDFlikeMethods2010,liAlternativeBathe2019,liTrulySelfstarting2020,liSimpleTruly2020} and they predict more accurate solutions for solving some dynamical problems.
-Two and three sub-steps have been widely used to construct the composite multi-sub-step algorithms since these sub-step schemes can be readily derived and analyzed.
-For examples, another two Bathe algorithms, named as $ \rhoinf $-Bathe \cite{nohBatheTime2019} and $ \beta_1/\beta_2 $-Bathe \cite{malakiyehBatheTime2019}, are the composite two-sub-step schemes, and they actually share the completely same algorithm structure \cite{LiFurtherAssessment2021}.
-The theoretical analysis \cite{LiFurtherAssessment2021} has shown that the second-order $ \beta_1/\beta_2 $-Bathe algorithm is algebraically identical to the $ \rhoinf $-Bathe algorithm, and the first-order $ \beta_1/\beta_2 $-Bathe algorithm is not competitive with other higher-order composite multi-sub-step methods.
-The studies have clearly shown that the composite multi-sub-step implicit algorithms attain optimal spectral properties, namely the maximum numerical dissipation but the minimum relative period errors, when achieving identical effective stiffness matrices within each sub-step.
+The composite multi-sub-step implicit algorithms using the non-dissipative trapezoidal rule and more general multi-point backward difference scheme were constructed and analyzed in the literature \cite{liThreeOpitmal2023,nohBatheTime2019,liNovelFamily2019,rezaiee-pajandMixedMultistep2010}.
+Besides, other integration algorithms without adopting the trapezoidal rule in the first sub-step were successfully developed in \cite{liAlternativeBathe2019,liTrulySelfstarting2020,liSimpleTruly2020} and they can predict more accurate solutions for solving some dynamical problems.
+Two and three sub-steps have been widely used to construct composite sub-step algorithms since these sub-step schemes can be readily derived and analyzed.
+For example, another two Bathe algorithms, named as $ \rhoinf $-Bathe \cite{nohBatheTime2019} and $ \beta_1/\beta_2 $-Bathe \cite{malakiyehBatheTime2019}, are composite two-sub-step schemes, and they actually share the completely same algorithm structure \cite{LiFurtherAssessment2021}.
+The theoretical analysis \cite{LiFurtherAssessment2021} has shown that the second-order $ \beta_1/\beta_2 $-Bathe algorithm is algebraically identical to the $ \rhoinf $-Bathe algorithm, and the first-order $ \beta_1/\beta_2 $-Bathe algorithm is not competitive with other higher-order methods.
+The researches have clearly shown that the composite multi-sub-step implicit algorithms attain optimal spectral properties, namely the maximum numerical dissipation but the minimum relative period errors, when achieving identical effective stiffness matrices within each sub-step.
 Hence, the optimal composite two-sub-step implicit algorithm achieving dissipation control, second-order accuracy, and no overshoots has been proposed in \cite{liNovelFamily2020}.
 Other composite two-sub-step schemes, such as $ \rhoinf $-Bathe \cite{nohBatheTime2019}, can cover it when achieving optimal spectral properties.
 Similarly, an optimal three-sub-step implicit method has been also considered in \cite{liNovelFamily2019}, where identical effective stiffness matrices and controllable algorithmic dissipation in the high-frequency range are achieved.
-It should be pointed out that another composite three-sub-step implicit algorithm \cite{jiOptimizedThreesubstep2020} is algebraically identical to the earlier published composite scheme \cite{liNovelFamily2019}.
 All composite multi-sub-step implicit algorithms mentioned above are only second-order accurate.